softwareunderground/gio/README.md

 da.plot()
 ```

-There are currently no output functions; combing soon!
+There are currently no output functions; coming soon!

 ## Documentation